hashicorp/field-workshops-terraform/docs/slides/sentinel/index.md

 name: chapter-summary
 # Chapter Summary

-- Sentinel can 'import' data from several sources in Terraform and Terraform Cloud
+- Sentinel can 'import' data from several sources in Terraform and HCP Terraform
   - The Terraform Plan, Config, State and Run Data!
 - You can 'simulate' this life-cycle by using **Mocks**
-  - Mocks can be generated from Terraform Cloud
+  - Mocks can be generated from HCP Terraform
   - Mocks can then be tested with **Sentinel CLI**

 ---